mikepenz/Android-Iconics/README.md

 # Android-Iconics

+> [!IMPORTANT]
+> ## 🪦 Android-Iconics is in maintenance mode
+>
+> This library is **deprecated**.
+It still works and will receive critical and security fixes, but **no new features and no new icon fonts** will be added.
+>
+> Android-Iconics solved a problem the platform has since solved better: it loads an entire icon font into memory and renders glyphs through a `Drawable`.
+In modern Compose projects, vector icons are cheaper, tree-shakeable, previewable, and typed at compile time.
+>
+> **Use instead:** [`ImageVector`](https://developer.android.com/reference/kotlin/androidx/compose/ui/graphics/vector/ImageVector) with [Material Symbols / `androidx.compose.material.icons`](https://developer.android.com/reference/kotlin/androidx/compose/material/icons/package-summary) — see [Migrating away from Android-Iconics](#migrating-away-from-android-iconics).
+>
+> Existing integrations do not need to move urgently — nothing is being shut off.

 ... allows to include any icon font with all its vector icons in your project.
 No limits. **Scale with no limit**, use **any color** at any time, provide a **contour**, and many additional customizations...

 -------

 <p align="center">
+    <a href="#migrating-away-from-android-iconics">Migrating away 🪦</a> &bull;
     <a href="#whats-included-">What's included 🚀</a> &bull;
     <a href="#setup">Setup 🛠️</a> &bull;
     <a href="MIGRATION.md">Migration Guide 🧬</a> &bull;